-From ageing shrines, temples and ramshackle family-run restaurants to alleyways populated by Pokemon, J-pop idols and other geeky memorabilia, Akihabara is a Tokyo neighbourhood that has it all.
+From ageing shrines and ramshackle family-run restaurants to alleyways populated by Pokémon, J-pop idols and other geeky memorabilia, Akihabara is a Tokyo neighbourhood that has it all.

 Originally born in the trendy neighbourhood of Koenji, BnA Studio is an art-centric hotel concept.
-The project was so popular and successful that the owner branched out to launch this new offshoot in Akihabara.
-The hotel’s design has been created in collaboration with some of the city’s most fascinating contemporary artists, who also receive a cut of the room’s profits.
-It’s been lauded as a fresh and exciting new way to both connect with and support the local art scene while also giving guests the opportunity to truly immerse themselves in the underground creative scene.
+The project was so popular that the owner launched this Akihabara offshoot.
+The hotel design has been created in collaboration with some of the most fascinating contemporary artists in the city, who also receive a cut of the profits.
+It’s been lauded as a fresh and immersive way to connect with (and support) the local art scene.

-For something a little more classic, consider a night or two at Hotel Ryumeikan Ochanomizu Honten, the luxury hotel that effortlessly combines modern comforts with traditional Japanese design.
-Positioned just five minutes from JR Ochanomizu Station by foot, its easy location offers access to both the hustle and bustle of Akihabara’s neon-drenched streets as well as simple connectivity to the rest of the city.
+For something a little more classic, book a night or two at Hotel Ryumeikan Ochanomizu Honten, a luxury hotel that combines modern comforts with traditional Japanese design.
+Positioned just five minutes’ walk from JR Ochanomizu Station, the easy location offers access to the neon-drenched streets of Akihabara and the rest of the city.
 Non-guests can also pop by for tea at the elegant 1899 Ochanomizu Restaurant.

-If it’s accessibility, comfort, affordability you’re looking for, then Hotel MyStays Asakusa-bashi is the place for you.
-A modern, laid-back no-fuss option, this hotel’s ideal location means you’ll save money on transport, and will be able to spend it on more important things (like food).
-Sitting just one train stop from Akihabara and two subway stops from Asakusa, it offers both old world charm and contemporary fun right at your doorstep.
+If it’s accessibility, comfort and affordability you’re looking for, then Hotel MyStays Asakusabashi is the place for you.
+A modern, no-fuss option, this hotel has an ideal location, meaning you’ll save money on transport for more important things (such as food).
+Sitting just one train stop from Akihabara and two subway stops from Asakusa, it offers both old-world charm and contemporary fun right at your doorstep.

-If you’re the type of traveller who’s allergic to being trapped in a hotel room and would much rather be hitting the streets than be tucked up in bed, a capsule hotel may be the best choice for you.
-Simple, affordable and easy to book, Glansit is a convenient capsule hotel that’s right in the heart of the action.
-Positioned just a 30-minute stroll from the historic Senso-ji Temple and less than five minutes from the centre of futuristic central Akihabara, Glansit offers the best of both worlds.
+If you’re the type of traveller who’s allergic to being trapped in a hotel room, a capsule hotel may be the best choice.
+Simple, affordable and easy to book, Glansit is a convenient option right in the heart of the action.
+Positioned just a 30-minute stroll from the historic Senso-ji Temple and less than five minutes from the centre of futuristic central Akihabara, it offers the best of both worlds.

-Positioned just one minute from Kuramae Subway Station, seven minutes from Asakusa Station and about 30 minutes from Akihabara Station by foot, K’s House Tokyo is great for those who want to easily reach the heart of Akihabara but are also on the hunt for something a little more hidden.
-This relaxed, affordable hostel almost feels more like a sharehouse, which is great for those planning to hang around a little longer and are looking to set up a longer-term home base.
+Just one minute from Kuramae Subway Station and about 30 from Akihabara Station on foot, K’s House Tokyo is great for those who want to reach the heart of Akihabara with ease but desire something a little more hidden.
+This relaxed, affordable hostel almost feels like a shared house, great for those planning to set up a longer-term base.

-For a more authentic Japanese experience, it’s worth considering a stay at one of the Tokyo’s quaint guesthouses, and Tokyo Hikari Guesthouse is a wonderful choice.
-Offering both private and dorm-style rooms, this cozy laid-back hangout is a one-minute stroll from Kuramae Subway Station and a stone’s throw from the Sumida River.
+For a more authentic Japanese experience, it’s worth considering a stay at a quaint guesthouse, and Tokyo Hikari is a wonderful choice.
+Offering both private and dorm-style rooms, this cosy laid-back hangout is next to Kuramae Subway Station and a stone’s throw from the Sumida River.
 If you’re looking for a little geek action, the heart of Akihabara is only about 20 minutes away by foot.